thegworld/gtx-browser/testing/android/docs/instrumentation.md

 ## Instrumentation test features

-In many cases, Chromium has extended the instrumentation test framework classes to implement additional features.
+In many cases, GTx Browser has extended the instrumentation test framework classes to implement additional features.

 ### Tracing